eventflow/Documentation/Documentation/GettingStarted.rst

       "event_version": "1"
     }

-All the built-in meta data is available on each instance of ``IDomainEvent<,,>``, which is accessible from event handlers for e.g. read models or subscribers.
-It also possible create your own :ref:`meta data providers <metadata-providers-custom>` or add additional EventFlow built-in providers as needed.
+All the built-in metadata is available on each instance of ``IDomainEvent<,,>``, which is accessible from event handlers for e.g. read models or subscribers.
+It is also possible to create your own :ref:`metadata providers <metadata-providers-custom>` or add additional EventFlow built-in providers as needed.

 Aggregate identity
 ------------------

-The aggregate ID is in EventFlow represented as a value objected that inherits from the ``IIdentity`` interface.
+The aggregate ID in EventFlow is represented as a value object that inherits from the ``IIdentity`` interface.
 You can provide your own implementation, but EventFlow provides a convenient implementation that will suit most needs.
-Be sure to read the read the section about the :ref:`Identity\<\> <identity>` class to get details on how to use it.
+Be sure to read the section about the :ref:`Identity\<\> <identity>` class for details on how to use it.

-For our example application we use the built-in class making the implementation very simple.
+For our example application we use the built-in class, which makes the implementation very simple.

 .. literalinclude:: ../Source/EventFlow.Documentation/GettingStarted/ExampleId.cs